 We use Census data, tax assessor data, and third-party data to estimate residential housing unit counts.
-Residential unit counts are assigned to be consistent with Census 2020 housing unit counts 95% of the time measured at the Census Block Group.
+Residential unit counts are assigned to be consistent with Census 2021 housing unit estimates 95% of the time measured at the county level.
 We estimate non-residential unit counts by taking data from the tax assessor (if provided) along with data from our current third-party vendor.29